leadweedy/FGA-docs/Running-on-Emulators.md

 ## Nox

+> FGA doesn't seem to work on latest version of Nox

 On Nox, FGA needs Root to work since MediaProjection doesn't seem to work.

 - Make sure you're using an **Android 7** instance of Nox.